Trump moves to cut more foreign aid, risking shutdown

-President Donald Trump.
-Photo: WIN MCNAMEE / GETTY IMAGES NORTH AMERICA / Getty Images via AFP
+WASHINGTON, DC – AUGUST 26: U.S. President Donald Trump calls on a reporter during a cabinet meeting with members of his administration in the Cabinet Room of the White House on August 26, 2025 in Washington, DC.
+This is the seventh cabinet meeting of Trump’s second term.
+Chip Somodevilla/Getty Images/AFP (Photo by CHIP SOMODEVILLA / GETTY IMAGES NORTH AMERICA / Getty Images via AFP)

-US President Donald Trump has moved to block $5 billion of congressionally-approved foreign aid, the White House said Friday — raising the likelihood of a federal shutdown as Democrats oppose the policy.
+US President Donald Trump has moved to cut $5 billion of congressionally-approved foreign aid, the White House said Friday — raising the likelihood of a federal shutdown as Democrats oppose the policy.

-The cuts “affect programs of the Department of State and the United States Agency for International Development,” Trump wrote in a letter to the House of Representatives.
+The cuts target programs of the Department of State and the United States Agency for International Development, Trump wrote in a letter to the House of Representatives.

-The Trump administration has effectively dismantled USAID, the chief US foreign aid agency, since taking office.
+Trump has effectively dismantled USAID, the chief US foreign aid agency, since taking office.

 Founded in 1961 as John F. Kennedy sought to leverage aid to win over the developing world in the Cold War, USAID has been incorporated into the State Department after Secretary of State Marco Rubio slashed 85 percent of its programming.